tuhh-softsec/vul4j/README.md

 python setup.py install
 ```

+This will create a new `vul4j_data` folder in the home directory.
+If it already exists, you will need to manually delete it first.
+You can find the `vul4j.ini` and log files there.
+By default, the reproduction, temporary cloning and spotbugs directories are placed there as well.
+You can change these in the `vul4j.ini`.

-3. Put your configuration information in the file `~/vul4j/vul4j.ini`:
+3. Put your configuration information in the file `~/vul4j_data/vul4j.ini`:
 ```ini
 JAVA7_HOME = <path-to-java-7-home-directory>
 JAVA8_HOME = <path-to-java-8-home-directory>